 Detention hearing set for Illinois abduction suspect

 Hundreds of people gathered outside a federal courthouse Monday as the suspect in the kidnapping of a Chinese scholar at the University of Illinois made his first court appearance since he was arrested last week.
-This undated photo provided by the University of Illinois Police Department shows Yingying Zhang.
+CHICAGO - A detention hearing is set for a 28-year-old charged in the kidnapping of a University of Illinois scholar from China.

 Add your comments below